andrew/ultimate-awesome/README.md

 - [awesome-mixed-reality](https://github.com/saurabhchalke/awesome-mixed-reality) - 🌟 A curated list of awesome resources for Mixed Reality development.
 - [awesome-kurdish](https://github.com/sinaahmadi/awesome-kurdish) - A curated list of awesome resources and tools for Kurdish language and speech technologies.
 - [awesome-fasthtml](https://github.com/amosgyamfi/awesome-fasthtml) - Awesome and Best FastHTML Resources For Python Developers.
-- [awesome-msdyn365fo](https://github.com/anderson-joyle/awesome-msdyn365fo) - A curated list of awesome Microsoft Dynamics 365 for Finance and Operations repositories, blogs, documents and resources.
 - [cedar-awesome](https://github.com/cedar-policy/cedar-awesome) - A curated list of awesome Cedar related tools and articles.
 - [awesome-embedded-swift](https://github.com/Cosmo/awesome-embedded-swift) - A curated list for Embedded and Low-Level development in the Swift programming language.
 - [awesome-homography-estimation-and-image-alignment](https://github.com/DoongLi/awesome-homography-estimation-and-image-alignment) - This repo contains a curative list of homography estimation, image alignment and related application.
-- [awesome-mcp-servers](https://github.com/ever-works/awesome-mcp-servers) - A curated list of the best MCP Servers, featuring top solutions, libraries, tools, and more. -
 - [awesome-software-analytics](https://github.com/feststelltaste/awesome-software-analytics) - Curated list of awesome resources and links about Software Analytics.
 - [awesome-knowledge-graphs](https://github.com/frutik/awesome-knowledge-graphs) - Graph databases, Knowledge Graphs, SPARQ.
 - [awesome-hackathon](https://github.com/happyhackingspace/awesome-hackathon) - Tools and resources to help you build, design, and win hackathons! 🏆.